-Sossusvlei, within the Namib Naukluft National Park, offers thousand-foot high sand dunes to explore.
-Here we can visit the Sesriem Gorge in the afternoon.
+The Namib is a desert wonderland.
+Sossusvlei within the Namib Naukluft National Park, offers thousand-foot sand dunes to explore.
+In the afternoon we can go to Sesriem canyon for a walk.

 Est. Drive Time: 8.5 hours incl. lunch stop